-Whip up these simple and delicious enchiladas made with fluffy Mahatma® Jasmine Rice in less than 30 minutes.
+Whip up these simple and delicious enchiladas made with fluffy Jasmine Thai in less than 30 minutes.

 Preheat oven to 425°F. Prepare rice according to package directions; let cool slightly.
 Stir together rice, beans, 1 cup Monterey Jack, salt and pepper.

 Grease 13- x 9-inch baking dish.
 Spread 1/2 cup each red and green sauce lengthwise down along each side of the prepared pan, so that sauces meet in the middle.

 Place 1/3 cup rice filling in the center of each tortilla; roll up tightly and place seam-side down in baking dish.
 Spread remaining red and green sauce over top of enchiladas, lengthwise down along each side of the pan so that sauces meet in the middle.
 Sprinkle top with remaining Monterey Jack.

 Bake, uncovered, for 20 to 25 minutes or until heated through, and cheese is melted and bubbling.